calvincchan/logseq-rag/README.md

 # logseq-rag

-This project, is a system that integrates the RAG (Retrieval-Augmented Generation) model with Logseq journals and a local Language Model (LLM) via Open Llama.
+This project is a system that integrates the RAG (Retrieval-Augmented Generation) model with Logseq journals and a local Language Model (LLM) via Open Llama.

 ## Description